Î±7Î²2 Nicotinic Acetylcholine Receptors Assemble Function And Are Activated Primarily Via Their Î±7-Î±7 Interfaces

 Digital Object Identifier (DOI)

 Murray, Teresa A.; Bertrand, Daniel; Papke, Roger L.; George, Andrew A.; Pantoja, Rigo; Srinivasan, Rahul; Liu, Qiang; Wu, Jie; Whiteaker, Paul; Lester, Henry A.; and Lukas, Ronald J., "Î±7Î²2 Nicotinic Acetylcholine Receptors Assemble Function And Are Activated Primarily Via Their Î±7-Î±7 Interfaces" (2012).
-Neurobiology.
+Translational Neuroscience.
 74.